yonahbox/Yonah_ROS_packages/bonesms_ws/src/air_sms/Readme.md

 # air_sms

-Package for handling Yonah's SMS Telemetry
+Package for handling Yonah's SMS Telemetry for Technical Development (a separate package will be used for Operational Development)

 ## air_sms Nodes